-Yokohama has always been known as one of Japan’s leading industrial cities.
-The manufacturing sector in Yokohama is the fourth largest in the nation in scale, and ranks second after Kawasaki City in terms of amount of manufactured goods shipped.
-The area has seen a significant clustering of manufacturing companies; in addition to the headquarters of Nissan, 13 of the world’s top suppliers of automobile parts have established their Japanese subsidiaries or R&D facilities in Yokohama (MarkLines 2015).
-Furthermore, foreign companies such as Caterpillar Japan and KUKA Robotics Japan, as well as machine manufacturers, have recently made moves to establish R&D bases in the region.
+Yokohama has always been known as one of the leading industrial and manufacturing cities in Japan.
+The manufacturing sector in Yokohama is the fourth largest in Japan in scale, and the city ranks second in terms of amount of manufactured goods shipped.
+The area has seen a significant clustering of manufacturing companies; in addition to the headquarters of Nissan, 13 of the world’s top suppliers and manufacturers of automobile parts have established their Japanese subsidiaries or R&D facilities in Yokohama (MarkLines 2015).
+Furthermore, foreign companies such as Caterpillar Japan, KUKA Robotics Japan, and machine manufacturers have recently made moves to establish R&D bases in the region.
 These companies are eying opportunities to partner with universities with strong science and technology programs gathered in the area, such as the Tokyo Institute of Technology, Yokohama National University, and Keio University.

 The city has also invested in workforce development initiatives, operating its own Industrial Technology Support Center and collaborating with companies and local schools in workforce training efforts that include career education and internships.

 At a Glance

 - As of 2017, there are 88,058 people employed in the manufacturing sector in Yokohama.
 15,482 (17.6%) were employed by food manufacturers, 13,487 (15.3%) by transportation equipment manufacturers, and 7,483 (8.5%) by metal product manufacturers.

 - As of 2017, Yokohama has a total of 2,345 manufacturing establishments.
 Of the total, 403 (17.2%) are metal products manufacturers, 306 (13.0%) are manufacturers of product machinery and equipment, and 183 (7.8%) are manufacturers of electrical machinery and equipment.